asrabilal/CodeQuiz/README.md

 https://asrabilal.github.io/CodeQuiz/

-* The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.
+* The URL of the GitHub repository that contains code.

 https://github.com/asrabilal/CodeQuiz.git